DavidHe1127/Mr.He_HandBook/DevOps/AWS/ACM/README.md

 admin@your_domain_name
 ```

+There is no guarantee that apex domain will receive validation email.

-##### via cli/api
+##### via cli/api (preferred)

 If you are using the RequestCertificate API operation or the request-certificate AWS CLI command, AWS does not perform an MX lookup.
 In this case you can explicitly specify which domain you wish to receive validation emails.
+This way, you can warrant validation emails will go to apex domain rather than subdomain. i.e `example.com` rather than `test.example.com`.